- Research published in the Reviews of Geophysics, develops the likely range of “equilibrium climate sensitivity” (ECS).

 Feedback processes are an important factor in how the Earth responds to rising CO2 levels.
 There are both positive feedbacks – those that reinforce warming – and negative ones – those that dampen warming.
 An example of a positive feedback is when warming melts ice and snow meaning that less sunlight is reflected and more is absorbed, thus causing more warming.

 We examined evidence from observations, theory, detailed simulations and climate models.
-Our analysis showed that ECS estimates below 2C would require clouds to have a negative feedback on global warming, which we found to be very unlikely.
+Our analysis showed that Equilibrium Climate Sensitivity estimates below 2C would require clouds to have negative feedback on global warming, which we found to be very unlikely.
 Therefore, this evidence alone could rule out estimates of ECS lower than 1.5C.

 The observed warming to date is a further line of evidence.
 We have already experienced around 1C of warming without yet doubling CO2 concentrations.
 This finding makes ECS values of less than 2C very unlikely.
 However, a good estimate of ECS from historical evidence is hampered by the difficulties in quantifying the cooling effect of aerosols – from air pollution and volcanoes – and the realisation that feedback processes may have operated differently over recent decades than they are expected to operate in the longer term.
 This makes it extremely difficult to rule out high values of ECS from historical data alone.